ipavlov93/user-account/README.md

 `go vet` and golangci-lint is recommended to use.

+You can find how install golangci-lint using docker in [Makefile](Makefile).

 Recommendation:
 golangci-lint/v2 bring a new feature to add custom formatters to golangci-lint config.
 Formatters will be executed using single command:
 `golangci-lint fmt`.
 Formatters are automatically used as “linter” when you run the command `golangci-lint run`.

-add [goimports](#goimports-groups-import-sections) as custom formatter to golangci-lint config.
+add [goimports](#goimports-groups-and-sorts-import-sections) as custom formatter to golangci-lint config.

 #### Generate mocks using mockery